Interferon Alfa-2b (Injection route)

 Use a new needle and syringe each time you inject your medicine.

 Drink extra fluids so you will pass more urine while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.

-Each package of interferon alfa-2b injection contains a Medication Guide and a patient instruction sheet.
-Read this sheet carefully and make sure you understand:
+This medicine comes with a Medication Guide.
+Read this information carefully and make sure you understand: